 top of page

-When I was in sixth grade, what I'd come to call my "vocation of destiny", began.
-My Dad taught me how to use his Leica 35mm film camera and a world of wonder opened.
+When I was in sixth grade, my Dad taught me how to use his Leica 35mm film camera and a world of wonder opened.
 At 15, I walked into a darkroom and discovered how to expose the light.
 I could share what I saw.

-Mamiya RB67, always backed up using the latest in digital.
-Eager to see what megapixel wouId
+Mamiya RB67 was always backed up using the latest in digital.
+And I was eager to see what megapixel wouId

 Today, I capture images on mirrorless cameras & smart phones.
 And, faithfully married to ©Adobe Photoshop, have a lab in my laptop.

-Artwork begins its design using ©Photomatix Pro & ©Adobe Creative Suite.
-I settle into the zen of adding a watercolor technique for a stained glass window impression.
+Artwork begins its design using ©Photomatix Pro & ©Adobe Creative Suite, as I settle into the zen of adding a watercolor technique for a stained glass window impression.

 To expand the slideshows, please click on image.